EMS Strong: Telling our story

 EMS STRONG means preparing for a future that may look much different than our present.
 For our profession, 2020 presents a chance to use the lessons of the past to focus our sights on the future.
 Because preparing for tomorrow is more than getting ready for the next call.

 By Mark Escott, MD, MPH, FACEP, FAEMS, NRP; and Ernesto Rodriguez, MA, EMT-P

 EMS Week presents a great opportunity to engage with members of our community, from hospital and healthcare leaders, to local elected officials, to members of the public.
 Whether in a formal way at an awards ceremony or by simply striking up a conversation with a passerby learning hands-only CPR, take advantage of these chances to connect and share your vision for the future of your organization.

 One key aspect of communicating with community members is making sure they understand what EMS is – and what EMS should be in the future.
-This year’s EMS Week theme offers a conversation starter: your stakeholders and constituents might understand what it means to prepare for tomorrow, but do they know what that tomorrow will look like?

 Many still think of EMS as simply ambulances responding with lights and sirens.
 It’s important for the public to understand that EMS is not a ride to the hospital; it’s healthcare.
 Here are just a few lessons that we’ve learned to help you have that conversation.